bholt/uwplse.github.io/courses/sp15-ug.md

 ## Underground Reading Group in Distributed Algorithms (Spring 2015) (Fri 11 in CSE 203)

-We meet once a week to discuss readings from the following two books:
+We meet once a week to discuss readings from the following books:

 * Nancy Lynch. *Distributed Algorithms*.

-* Chirstian Cachin, Rachid Guerraoui, and Luís Rodrigues. *Introduction to Reliable and Secure Distributed Programming*
+* Chirstian Cachin, Rachid Guerraoui, and Luís Rodrigues. *Introduction to Reliable and Secure Distributed Programming*.

+* Maurice Herlihy and Nir Shavit. *The Art of Multiprocessor Programming*.

 See below for the reading schedule.